 Advice for Students: Staying Safe while Studying Abroad

 Traveling abroad can be exciting and challenging for any student.
 While you will get the chance to experience a brand new way of life, you will still be a stranger in a strange land.
 The most difficult thing for any person to do is absorb the content of their studies while adjusting to a serious change in culture.
-It always helps to use advice and information from people who have been to the country you are headed to in preparation for your trip, but nothing beats first-hand experience.
+It always helps to use advice and information from people who have been to the country you are headed to in preparation for your trip, but nothing beats your first-hand experience abroad.
 In order to make your transition easier, there are a few things you can do to be more prepared for your new adventure and get the most out of it.

 Get Your Paperwork in Order

 Your trip could go bad quickly if your passport, student travel visa, student insurance documents, and any other necessary paperwork are not in order.
 An incomplete passport could become a safety issue if you are stopped at an international checkpoint and your paperwork is not up to par.
 Make sure your paperwork is signed and properly executed and contact your sponsor family to make sure that you have all of the paperwork you will need to travel safely.